How do seniors find out about all the things they need to do their final semester?

 Are tickets required for the ceremony?
 Do we need to register?

 Tickets are not required for Commencement whether occurring on the Great Lawn or in the Leonard Center Fieldhouse.
 Reservations for the complimentary All College Picnic and purchase of All Campus Brunch tickets can be made through our Online Store.
-Check back in late February, when the Online Store will be active for purchasing All Campus Brunch tickets.

 Can photographs be taken during the Commencement ceremony?